gopasspw/gopass/docs/backends.md

 **WARNING**: All data is lost when gopass stops!

+### On Disk (ondisk)

+This is an experimental on disk K/V backend.
+It stores the encrypted data in the filesystem in a content adressable manner.
+Currently the metadata is NOT encrypted but that is planned to be added soon.

+This might become the default storage and RCS backend in gopass 2.x.

+**WARNING**: The metadata is currently not encrypted and the disk format is still experimental. **DO NOT USE** unless you want to help with the implementation.

 ## RCS Backends (rcs)

 These are revision control backends talking to various source control